Kentucky Small Estate Affidavit | Form AOC-830

 Maximum Estate Value: $15,000

-Required Conditions: Kentucky state law provides that the small estate “shall pass and be distributed among the same persons, and in the proportions, to whom and in which real estate is directed to descend.”
-To do so, any qualified party must petition the Commonwealth of Kentucky
+Kentucky state law provides that the small estate “shall pass and be distributed among the same persons, and in the proportions, to whom and in which real estate is directed to descend.”
+In other words, every qualifying individual must complete the affidavit on their own in order to receive a portion of the estate.

 A surviving spouse is granted special rights of access to the deceased individual’s funds, of which are outlined in § 391.030(2)(3).
 In cases where there is indeed a surviving spouse, they and any other parties contesting the state should take note of the provisions found in § 395.455 before proceeding.